Art-Sells/Arells/Build-Notes.md

 {As A Collector: Buy, Set Price After Purchase (list profits), Share}{As A Creator: Create, Set Price and Price After Purchase, Share} [VIEW STORE]-(if no art collected (Created), else (Collected)).

 #### About
 - Created by artists for artists.
 Arells was created from a deep frustration of how difficult it is to make a living as artists in a society that doesn't value art to the same degree as STEM (Science, Technology, Engineering and Math).
 But now thanks to the technology powering cryptocurrencies (blockchain), all this changes.
-Now for the first time in human history, neither you nor buyers of your artwork will ever lose money trading or selling art thanks to a revolutionary new financial system we're calling "Price After Purchase".
-With our Price After Purchase system (PAP Logo - link to PAP Description), bear markets (markets in which people sell assets (Art, Jewelry, Real Estate, etc at a loss)) are made irrelevant hence our slogan "Never Lose Money Selling Art".
+Now for the first time in human history, neither you nor buyers of your artwork will ever lose money trading or selling art thanks to a new pricing system we're calling "Price After Purchase".
+With our Price After Purchase system (PAP Logo - link to PAP Description), bear markets (markets in which people sell assets (Art, Jewelry, Real Estate, etc at a loss)) are obsolete hence our slogan "Never Lose Money Selling Art".
 And so as Arells grows, bear markets decline and this would have been impossible to create before blockchain technology.
-So pat yourself in the back.
+So pat yourself on the back.
 You are officially part of a revolution that will change not just the art industry, but asset markets everywhere.

-### My/Other Store
+### My/Other Market
 - Includes all Arells Website Components
 - Build with Circle Wallet As A Service?
 (USDC) ***Connects to bank account once and automatically converts USDC with purchacing***
 - Change all NFT words (WebApp/Twitter/GitHub/Crunchbase) into "Digital Asset"